Dunoon: Ferry

+For foot passengers at Gourock Pier, a ScotRail train service provides access to the National Rail network at Glasgow Central, via the local service Inverclyde Line.

+Bus

+Public transport within Dunoon and the surrounding area is provided under government subsidy by bus and coach operator West Coast Motors.

+West Coast Motors' route 486 provides a regular return journey from Dunoon town centre to Inveraray, where it connects with a Scottish Citylink service 926 and 976 onward to Campbeltown, Oban, Glasgow and points in-between.
+Route 478 runs from Dunoon Pier to Portavadie six days a week.

+Historical

 Modern Dunoon owes its existence to steam power; as late as 1822 there were only three or four slated houses, the rest of the residences being traditional Highland cottages.
 In the New Statistical Account, the MP James Ewing from Glasgow is named as beginning the expansion of the village when he built Castle House close to Dunoon Castle.
 The growth of the village increased from that time, paralleling the engineering-led growth of the steamers.
 Other infrastructural advances also helped like the construction of a 130 yd jetty in 1835.
 From 1812 to the late 1960s, thousands of holiday-makers travelled doon the watter from Glasgow and industrial Lanarkshire to Dunoon and to numerous other town piers on the Firth of Clyde.

 In 1868, the following summer excursions by water could be had from Dunoon (going and returning the same day):